akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][740]

-For the second parameter, District, we need to do some custom work to get things working with ReportServer.
-Previously the parameter could use data from our Ghana survey dataset, specifying the column to use and using only unique values.
+For the second parameter, District, there's a littel more work needed to get things working with ReportServer.
+When we created the parameter in the Eclipse BIRT report designer, we could use data from our Ghana survey dataset, specifying the column to use filter to get only unique values.
 With ReportServer this doesn't  quite work, I'm not sure if this is a bug in ReportServeror not.
 Anyway there's a workaround.

 To get the District parameter working we need to create a dataset that provides exactly what's needed for the dropdown.
-So we go back to the Eclipse BIRT report designer.
+So we go back to the BIRT designer.
 Start by creating a new dataset, name it District and set the query to

 ```sql
 select distinct districtid